top of page

 Besides ensuring that there is sufficient payroll staff to process your organisation’s payroll, it is crucial to ensure that you have hired the “experts” for your payroll team.
 This means ensuring that your payroll staff possess sufficient knowledge about payroll processing, from wages and allowances calculation, employee benefits, correct employee classification to claims, statutory deductions and local tax laws.

-While it may not be possible to get the “dream time”, ensuring that your payroll staff are well-equipped with appropriate payroll knowledge can help to minimise the risk of costly payroll errors.
+While it may not be possible to get the “dream time”, ensuring that your payroll staff are well-equipped with appropriate payroll knowledge can help to minimize the risk of costly payroll errors.

 Flexible work processes